civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 77

-A **borrowing member** that has obtained **a loan from the Authority** may cease to be a borrowing member only with the consent of all other borrowing members.
+A borrowing member that has obtained a loan from the Authority may cease to be a borrowing member only with the consent of all other borrowing members.

-> **Explanatory Note**:
-> Existing text of section 77:
-> *Existing Text*:
-> > A First Nation that has obtained financing secured by property tax revenues may cease to be a borrowing member only with the consent of all other borrowing members that have obtained financing secured by such revenues.
-> > A First Nation that has obtained financing secured by other revenues may cease to be a borrowing member only with the consent of all other borrowing members that have obtained financing secured by such other revenues.

 ### Section 37